lingex/G610Rebuild/README.md

 # Flash steps

 (You will need to install 2 software (not include the IDE):  STM32 ST-LINK Utility  and  ST DfuSe Demo)

+I did some modify on the DfuSe Demo, see here: https://github.com/lingex/ST-DFUSe/releases

 a.flash bootloader